History of slavery in the Muslim world: Arab views of African peoples

-Some authors argued that slavery in Islamic societies was relatively mild and free of racism until the late 20th century.
-However, recent research has uncovered evidence of racial thinking in Islamic history—especially anti-Black racism and a link between Blackness and slavery—dating back to at least the ninth century CE.
+As late as the 20th century, some authors argued that slavery in Islamic societies was free of racism.
+However, recent research has revealed racist attitudes in Islamic history—especially anti-Black racism and a link between Blackness and slavery—dating back to at least the ninth century CE.

 In 2010, at the Second Afro-Arab summit Libyan leader Muammar Gaddafi apologized for Arab involvement in the African slave trade, saying: "I regret the behavior of the Arabs...
 They brought African children to North Africa, they made them slaves, they sold them like animals, and they took them as slaves and traded them in a shameful way.
 I regret and I am ashamed when we remember these practices.
 I apologize for this."